dcbaker/jsonstreams/README.rst

 .. code-block:: python

-    with jsonstreams.Stream('foo', 'object') as s:
+    with jsonstreams.Stream('foo', jsonstreams.Type.object) as s:
         s.write('foo', 'bar')
         with s.subobject('a') as a:
             a.write(1, 'foo')